jennafong/justfoodthings/README.md

 2. **Nearby** - Shows a user photos with names/descriptions of nearby restaurants.
 3. **Random/Details** - Shows user a details page of a singular listing complete with hours and Google map.
 4. **Rating** - Shows a user a place to rate and comment on a restaurant (login required).
-5. **Login/Logout** - Allows a user to log in and log out of the webapp.
+5. **Login/Logout** - Allows a user to create a login and furthermore log in and log out of the webapp.
 6. **Account** - Shows user their username and email.
 Shows user their rated restaurants with the rating and comment.

 ## Tech Stack